bswck/bswck/README.md

 ### `about`
-Mainly programming and teaching Python.
+I'm a software developer and programming teacher.
 Contact me via e-mail, [📧 bartoszpiotrslawecki@gmail.com](mailto://bartoszpiotrslawecki@gmail.com).

-My main areas of interest are probably education & metaprogramming.

 #### `education`
 I'm a technical trainer with a focus on Python, Git and whatever else is on our way.